jellison/putter/README.md

 ## Styling

-Two complimentary methods of styling are available depending on the need.
-For static styling, use CSS Modules; for dynamic styling, use Emotion.
+Three complimentary methods of styling are available depending on the need.
+For global styling and mixins, Standard SASS; for module styling, use CSS Modules; for dynamic styling, use Emotion.

+### Standard SASS

+The src/styles directory houses all global styles as well as reusable mixins.
+To have your global styles available, simply import them into `src/styles/main.scss`.
+For reusable mixins, place them anywhere simply import them as normal.

 ### CSS Modules